What A Small Foreign Island Taught Me About Spreading Love: [In Memory of Parkland, Florida Shooting Victims]

 For one thing, I felt safe.

 I felt safer walking the unfamiliar streets at night in Bali than I do on the familiar ones back home.
 (I comment on safety in foreign countries here.)
-In Bali, you walk by so many locals offering you big, beautiful smiles.
-Seriously, in a country where braces aren’t prevalent, I don’t understand how these people have the nicest smiles I’ve ever seen!
+In Bali, you walk by many locals with beautiful, contagious smiles.
+Seriously, in a country where braces aren’t prevalent I don’t understand how they have the nicest smiles I’ve ever seen!

-One day started off beautiful and sunny until the dark clouds rolled in (hi rainy season).
-I got caught in a rainstorm on my scooter without a poncho or glasses or anything that said, “I’m ready to get stuck in a rainstorm.”
-I pulled over on the side of the road to a small hut with two families and a full team of local men inside, whose volleyball game got disturbed just as my leisure stroll did.
+I got caught off guard one day by a series of storm clouds rolling though (hi rainy season).
+I found myself on my rented moped without a poncho or glasses or anything that said, “I’m ready to get stuck in a rainstorm.”
+I pulled over on the side of the road to a small hut.
+Underneath now covering were two families and two teams of local men, whose volleyball game had also been disrupted by the storm.
 They waved me in and pulled up the last open chair.

 I felt gratitude.

-There are temples in every home, in every village, and in the rice fields, on the volcanoes, and on the beaches.
-Their devotion to a higher-self teaches them discipline and ultimately respect for one another.
-Like I said, I can’t sit here and pretend I know everything about their practices, but I FELT the peace in the air throughout the island just like we feel the tension in the air back home in the US.
+There are temples in every home and in every village.
+There are temples in the rice fields, on the volcanoes, and on the beaches.
+The devotion to a higher-self teaches them discipline and ultimately, respect for one another.
+As mentioned, I can’t pretend I know everything about the practices, but I FELT the peace in the air throughout the island, just like we feel the tension in the air home in the US.

-The strength of community can be seen with their irrigation system in place to keep the rice terraces plentiful.
-Each person has their own role and on a bigger scale, each village plays a role in maintaining the process.
+The strength of community can also be seen with the irrigation system keeping the rice terraces plentiful.
+Each person has their own role and on a bigger scale, each village plays a role in maintaining the complicated and in-depth process.
 Without the contribution from everyone, the system fails.
-(And as a faithful queen of all carbs, I personally can’t imagine a world without rice.)
+(And as a faithful Queen of carbs, I personally cannot imagine a world without rice.)

 Point being, in our country, we’ve managed to reach a point where people fall through the cracks.
-People can get away without playing a role in anything, resulting in the complete destruction of their self-worth, and ultimately, the respect or regards to others.
+People end up not playing a role in anything, resulting in the complete destruction of their self-worth, and ultimately the respect or regards to others.

 It’s time to think differently.

 The “we need to do this because we’re right and you’re wrong” mentality has taken over both sides of the political aisle.
-And in my opinion, it’s an outdated way of thinking.
+It’s an outdated way of thinking.
 “We need ACTION A, B, and C to happen and if you’re not 100% with us, you’re against us.”
-(I’m talking about both parties here folks.)
+(Talking about both parties here, folks.)